 Since many of us make a lot more purchases online than we used to, it’s worth asking whether you can benefit from a credit card that specifically rewards online spending.

-Choose the right card, and you can get up to 5% cash back on online purchases at your favorite retailer – or take advantage of perks like free shipping or rewards on grocery delivery or takeout.
+Choose the right card and get up to 5% cash back on online purchases at your favorite retailer – or take advantage of perks like free shipping or rewards on grocery delivery or takeout.
 Don’t forget to practice safe online shopping habits and check your statement regularly to ensure that you’re the only person using your credit card online.

-*All information about the Amazon Prime Rewards Visa Signature Card and Target REDcard has been collected independently by CreditCards.com and has not been reviewed by the issuer.
+All information about the Amazon Prime Rewards Visa Signature card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
+This card is not currently available through CreditCards.com.